wimpheling/blog.without.hosting/content/posts/holochain-getting-started.md

 hc sandbox generate my-happ --run=8888 -a "my-happ"
 ```

-We also use the `-a` to specify the name under which the happ should be deployed (the name you specify in the `happ.yaml` file is not taken into account).
+We also use the `-a` option to specify the name under which the happ should be deployed (the name you specify in the `happ.yaml` file is not taken into account).

 You can read more documentation about the hc sandbox here: https://github.com/holochain/holochain/tree/develop/crates/hc_sandbox